Speech Skills and Speech Terminology for Speech Lessons

 In this sense, the Speak for Success course is about completing the package, making sure that our speech matches our appearance and finishes off the job of impressing our customers with our professionalism.

 Be aware that the Speak for Success course is not about learning English.
 It's about speaking English better so you can better communicate with others.

-Want to start the Speak for Success course right now?
-Go directly to Lesson 1.
+(Want to start the Speak for Success course right now?
+Go directly to Lesson 1, How to Enunciate.)

 Below is a list of the various speech skills and problems covered in the course.
 For your convenience, this list of speech skills and terminology includes reference to the Speak for Success Speech Lesson each skill or term is a part of, as well as definitions of each term.

-Clarity – Speaking clearly so as to be understood.
+Clarity – Speaking clearly so as to be understood by your audience.
 Clarity is composed of several different related speech skills including projection, enunciation and pace.
 (Clarity is covered in Speak for Success Speech Lesson 1, Speech Lesson 2 and Speech Lesson 5.)